Addie-Shanti-Org/GenderDisparityinResearch/CHARTER.md

 ## Context

-- **Users / affected parties:** who benefits, who is at risk, who might use the result.
+- **Users / affected parties:** Women will benefit from this project.
+As well as health researchers who are passionate and determined to understand where research is needed.
+Women are at risk.
+Women's health is understudied.
+This leads to underdiagnosis, discrimination, chronic health issues, and misdiagnosis.
+Medical researchers, clincal trial designers, and public health policy makers can all use the results of this project to better their research and policies which directly impact women.
 - **Data sources (proposed):** named sources, access status, license / ethics notes.
 - **Constraints:** time, compute, access, skills, scope.
 - **Ethics risks:** consent, retention, PII, fairness, deployment risk.